Tom60chat/Xbox-Live-Save-Exporter/README.md

 # Xbox-Live-Save-Exporter
-Export your save files from your Xbox Live or Game Pass games, then manually upload them to Steam or another platform.
+Export your local save files from your Xbox Live or Game Pass games, then manually upload them to Steam or another platform.

 <p align="center">
   <img src="Store/Logo.png"/>